Military history of African Americans in the Vietnam War: Awards and recognition

 It has been investigated whether or not Black troops are less likely to be nominated for a Medal of Honor than White troops; out of 3,500 recipients, only 92 have been Black men.
-As of 2019, the most recent Black Medal of Honor recipient from the Vietnam War was John L. Canley, who received his Medal in 2018.
-Twenty-two Black men have received the Medal of Honor for actions undertaken during the Vietnam War:
+As of 2023, the most recent Black Medal of Honor recipient from the Vietnam War was Paris Davis, who received his Medal on 3 March 2023.
+Twenty-three Black men have received the Medal of Honor for actions undertaken during the Vietnam War: